You can add your child to the list at any time using our online registration form.

 We receive the Universal (Funded Early Education) funding for three and four year olds; entitling children to up to 15 free hours from the term after their third birthday.
 Please note lunch sessions cannot be covered by the funding, and you must submit a parental declaration form on time to claim the funding for your child.

-For children who are not eligible for the Universal (Funded Early Education) funding the fees are: Cygnet session - £13.50, Swan session - £13.50, Lunch session £6.00.
-All fees are payable half-termly in advance.
+For children who are not eligible for the Universal (Funded Early Education) funding the fees are: £14.00 per morning or afternoon session, lunch session £6.00.
+All fees are payable termly in advance.